Thullura Vayasu: Release

 Initially, the film had its release date fixed on 10 February 2006, but it was released on 14 July 2006.
-A reviewer said, "The debutant director Gopal has boldly dealt with the subject of teenage love.
-The lead roles fit the hero and heroine like a glove.
-In that, the director has done a good job in casting the right persons for playing the main roles.
-Karthik Raja could have done better.
-Cinematography of Raja Rajan is an added treat in the movie".
 Cinesouth wrote "In spite of objectionable dialogues and scenes that hurt the senses, how the film managed to get a 'U' certificate from the Censors is beyond comprehension".
+Chennai Online wrote "With the scenario such as this and with the lead pair in no way providing aesthetic relief, either in their screen presence or in performance, it's one tragic time for the viewer".

 After the poor response of the film, the film director Gopal planned to re-release the film.
 Thullura Vayasu, which was rechristened as Idhayam Unakkaga and released, has been given the original name again.
 Certain portions of the film were re-shot in accordance with the audience's feedback.
 The director also sought the views of the film going public on the title, and since many felt that Thullura Vayasu suited the film better, the director Gopal has now decided to retain the title as Thullura Vayasu.
 It was re-released on 14 February 2007.